 As we enter into a world that is more technologically based, more business is done on computers and IT equipment.
 Although there are perks to this technology, there are also risks – one of which is a security breach of valuable data.
-As a business owner, this is an issue that must be faced in order to keep your business and clients safe – namely, a data destruction policy must be made in order to prevent any mistakes that will make you or your clients vulnerable.
-Additionally, it is very important to consider hiring a secure data destruction company to keep your sensitive information safe from these risks.
+As a business owner, this is an issue that must be faced to keep your business and clients safe – namely, a data destruction policy must be made to prevent any mistakes that will make you or your clients vulnerable.
+Additionally, it is imperative to consider hiring a secure data destruction company to keep your sensitive information safe from these risks.